mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 First: steve Last: smith
 ```

-The "Exceptional cases" are [worth investigating in more detail](https://www.python.org/dev/peps/pep-0572/#exceptional-cases).
+The "Exceptional cases" described in the PEP are [worth investigating in more detail](https://www.python.org/dev/peps/pep-0572/#exceptional-cases).
 There's several cases where "Valid, though probably confusing" is used.

 For example: